 Although you can use the Compass projections to estimate whether you are likely to qualify as a Commended Student or Semifinalist, there is no way of knowing your official status until high schools are notified by NMSC in early September of your senior year (sometimes schools hear by late August).
 Compass has published the cutoffs for the class of 2024 and estimates for the class of 2025.
 An historical archive dating back more than 15 years can be found here.
 The Commended cutoff for future classes becomes unofficially known in the April after the PSAT.
 Compass will report this score and how it may impact Semifinalist cutoffs on our regularly updated cutoffs post.
-NMSC does not publicly publish state cutoffs, so Compass provides this information to students.
-For the class of 2022, the Semifinalist cutoffs can only be estimated until September 2021.

 Will I qualify as a Semifinalist if I am in the 99th percentile for Selection Index according to my score report?

 Although approximately 1% of test takers will become Semifinalists, there are a number of reasons why percentile scores are far too inaccurate to determine eligibility.
 Even the state percentiles that are now on the digital SAT report do not have enough information, because they are actually based on the prior 3 years of scores.
 Further, the percentile is rounded, and not accurate enough to determine cutoffs.

 Why do some states have more Semifinalists and Finalists than other states?

 Although Commended Scholars are honored based on a single, national cutoff, NMSC distributes Semifinalists proportionally to states (and District of Columbia and U.S. Territories) based on the number of graduating students in the state.
 For example, California sees approximately 2,100 Semifinalists each year—the most in the country.
 It gets 13% of Semifinalists because it produces approximately 13% of high school graduates.
 Mississippi, on the other hand, typically sees about 135 National Merit Semifinalists, because the state produces a bit more than 0.8% of U.S. graduates.
 The distribution is completely unrelated to the number of students taking the PSAT in the state.

 Why are Semifinalist cutoffs so much higher in some states than in others?